 To our partners and stakeholders, we appreciate your support and for believing in our vision for a competitive and sustainable manufacturing sector.
-Much appreciation to the Confederation of Danish Industry (DI), Deutsche Gesellschaft für Internationale Zusammenarbeit (GIZ) GmbH, IDH (the Sustainable Trade Initiative), and UK International Development through TradeMark Africa.
+Much appreciation to the Confederation of Danish Industry (DI), Deutsche Gesellscha für Internationale Zusammenarbeit GmbH (GIZ), IDH Kenya, Trademark Africa and the Foreign and Commonwealth Development Office (FCDO) Kenya.

-However, most of all, a big thanks to you, a Member of KAM, for your continued support and belief in the Association.
-We will continue to raise the bar in being the voice of industry, as we focus on rebuilding our nation, to increase and sustain investments in the manufacturing sector, and ultimately, create productive jobs and wealth for Mwananchi.
+But most of all, a big thanks to you, a Member of KAM, for your continued support and belief in the Association.
+We continue to make great gains in manufacturing by working together.